The Perfect 2-Day Itinerary To Busan I Wish I had On My First Visit

 Best time to visit Busan

-Here’s a quick breakdown of what each season is like in Seoul and Busan.
-The weather can shift depending on the time of year, so it’s good to plan.
+Here’s a quick breakdown of what each season is like in Busan.
+The weather can shift depending on the time of year, so it’s good to plan ahead.

 Autumn is my personal favourite.
 The air is cool and fresh, and it’s less crowded than in spring but still lively.
-I loved late September in Busan.
-The weather was still warm!
+I visited Busan in mid-September, and the weather was perfect.
+It was pleasantly warm during the day, and the sea breeze made it comfortable even in the afternoon sun.
+In the evenings, I could sit by the beach or walk around in just a t-shirt and shorts.

 How many days do you need in Busan?